SynthFlowAI/n8n-synthflow-node/README.md

 This is an n8n community node that lets you use [Synthflow AI](https://synthflow.ai/) in your n8n workflows.

-Synthflow AI enables you to create AI-powered voice agents that can make outbound calls automatically.
+Synthflow AI enables you to create and manage AI-powered voice agents and make outbound calls automatically via the Synthflow API.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.